nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Product scope

 **Target user profile**:
-* student
+* NUS student
-* tech savvy
+* Tech savvy and familiar with command line interface
 * is a Teaching Assistant (TA)
-* does not have much time and wants to get things done fast
+* does not have much time and wants to get manage student contacts efficiently without hassle
-* lazy and do not want complicated steps

 **Value proposition**:<br />
-manage contacts faster than a typical mouse/GUI driven app<br />
-with a categorization ability and streamlined creation/reading/updating/deleting processes.
+Manage contacts faster than a typical mouse/GUI driven app with a categorisation ability and streamlined creation/reading/updating/deletion processes.

 ### User stories